 Isabel’s Tips:

-- Storage – Can be stored in an airtight jar in the fridge for up to a week.
-Can also be stored in the freezer for up to 3 months.
+- Storage: This sauce can be stored in an airtight jar in the fridge for up to 1 week or in the freezer for up to 3 months.

 - Concerned this may be too spicy?
 Start with using only half of the chili powder and add more to taste.